 - The Wood Quality – The instrument should be made from actual wood (seasoned maple for the back and sides and spruce for the top).
 The flaming in the maple should not be painted on – it will be visible on the inside of the instrument when looking through the f-holes.
 Colored and painted violins or other ornate decorations may look pretty but are not good for sound.
 Most dampen the instrument’s tone and playability and should be avoided as a real musician’s instrument.

 - The Fittings and Purfling – The instrument should have an ebony fingerboard and pegs as well as inlaid purfling (the black lines at the outer edge of the top and back of the instrument).
 The lowest quality instruments will have fingerboards and pegs that are painted black to imitate ebony and use words like “ebonized.”
-A phrase like – “Painted hardwood fittings” really means that soft wood has been painted balck.
+A phrase like – “Painted hardwood fittings” really means that softwood has been painted black.
 This softwood will simply not hold up or function very long – if at all.

 What is Playability and How do I Test for it?